Leo-2807/Writeups/HackTheBox/frolic.md

 [+] Message sent: abcde
 ```

-Now I checked whether it is vulnerable to stackoverflow or not
+Now I checked whether it is vulnerable to buffer overflow or not

 ```
 www-data@frolic:/home/ayush/.binary$ ./rop $(python -c 'print "abcde"*500')